 This is an excerpt from our ebook, “The Hidden Cost of Payment Variance: How to Stop Underpayments From Undermining Your Practice.”
-Get the ebook free here.
+Get the free ebook here.

 Once an insurance payer handles your claim, your staff has already invested hours in the billing process—from verifying coverage before treatment to monitoring adjudication after a claim is submitted.
 Every claim that comes back underpaid represents not only lost revenue but lost time.